engagenie/policies/privacy-policy.md

 Service Providers used for business functions:

-- [SendGrid](https://sendgrid.com) to perform personalized email communication (only for teacher users who have opted into receiving emial communicaion from Lapsly.)
+- [SendGrid](https://sendgrid.com) to perform personalized email communication (only for teacher users who have opted into receiving email communication from Lapsly.)

 - [Google BigQuery](https://cloud.google.com/bigquery) to analyze and report usage data.